Home

 Daughter Myrle Irene Younkin was born on Aug.
 29, 1896 in Faulk County.

 Daughter Carmen Virginia Younkin was born on Feb.
 6, 1901 in Faulk County.
-She wed construction foreman Michael Frank DeRosa (1898-1950).
+She wed construction foreman Michael Frank DeRosa (Feb.
+22, 1898-1950), a native of Philadelphia.
 They had two sons, Robert Donald DeRosa and John E. Derosa.
-They made their home in Los Angeles County, CA. Heartache rocked the family when they learned that son Robert -- a pharmacist's mate in the U.S. Navy during World War II, had been killed on Jan.
+They made their home in Los Angeles County, CA. Heartache rocked the family when they learned that son Robert -- a pharmacist's mate in the U.S. Navy during World War II -- had been killed on Jan.
 15, 1946, five months after the end of the war.
-The son's remains were not recovered, and his name is etched in the "Courts of the Missing" at the National Memorial Cemetery in Honolulu, commonly known as "The Punchbowl."
+The son's remains were not recoverable, and his name is etched in the "Courts of the Missing" at the National Memorial Cemetery in Honolulu, commonly known as "The Punchbowl."
 Michael died at the age of 52 on Jan.
 9, 1950, in Los Angeles County.
 She died on Feb.
 9, 1959, just two months before her mother.
 She is buried at Forest Lawn Cemetery.
-Their son John E. DeRosa made his home circa 1950 in Forest Hills, NY.
-[Find-A-Grave]

 The Younkin sisters, l-r: Cora, Emma Jane, Minnie and Nancy

-Minnie survived her husband by 17 years.
-In 1939, she was mentioned in the Younkin Family News Bulletin obituary of her brother John.
-Minnie passed away in 1950, at the age of 86, and rests for eternity beside her husband.
-In about 1934-1935, when Younkin genealogist Otto Roosevelt Younkin conducted a series of interviews with old-timer cousins, he recorded notes about the Meyers family and typed a report about this branch which he kept in his research notebook.
+In about 1934-1935, when Younkin genealogist Otto Roosevelt Younkin conducted a series of interviews with old-timer cousins during the national Younkin "re-awakening," he recorded notes about the Myers family.
+Otto then typed a report about this branch which he kept in his research notebook.
+The original of this notebook today is preserved in the Minerd.com Archives.

 Minnie and Uriah Myers and children, 1890s, in a family portrait taken in Junction City, Kansas, Hopkins & Pennel Studio.
 Below: the aged Minnie with her adult offspring, l-r: May, Mildred, Alice, George, Hazel and Fern, early 1940s.